Skip to content

 user_template str

 The user prompt template.
-May contain placeholders enclosed in curly braces {}.
 Defaults to an empty string.

 ''

-key_defaults dict[str, str] | None
+key_defaults dict[str, Any] | None

 None